Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 In CIS1 the callback result includes the corresponding query to ease the use with callback pattern, which is not needed for the output result in CIS2 query functions.
 Instead the result are required to be the same length and order as the queries.

+In CIS2 smart contract functions are not required to fail with a specific error code as in CIS1.
+This is to allow receive functions to fail early for reason specific to the implementation such as authorization or serialization.